 Manufacturers who produced some of the medical hips were negligent and released a faulty device.
-Worse, however, is the allegation that these companies knew about the complications that could arise from the hip replacement, and sold the product despite the risks to patients.
+Worse, however, is the allegations in recent years that indicate that these companies knew about the complications that could arise from the hip replacement, and sold the defective product despite the product liability risks to patients.
 Touted by doctors as an answer to many people suffering from arthritis or other joint issues, they were eager to suggest hip replacement surgery as a treatment.

 Types of Hip Replacement Implants

 There are several types of hip replacement devices – ceramic-on-metal, metal-on-metal, ceramic-on-ceramic, and metal-on-plastic.
-New innovations in medical device material promised relief and more mobility to those with hip pain, particularly metal-on-metal devices.
-Certain types of hip replacement devices, however, were prone to failure, and metal-on-metal devices (MoMs) were some of the most common.
+New innovations in medical device material promised relief and more mobility to those with hip pain, particularly metal-on-metal hip implants.
+Certain types of artificial hip replacement devices, however, were prone to high failure rates, and metal-on-metal devices (MoMs) were some of the most common.
 Some manufacturers voluntarily recalled their implants, but for thousands of people, it was too late.

 A list of many of these recalled devices include:

-- Depuy Pinnacle Metal on Metal Hip Failure
+- Depuy Pinnacle Metal on Metal Hip Replacement Failure

 - Stryker L-Fit V40 Metal Head Failure

 - Stryker Rejuvenate and ABG II Hip Recall